I do not understand all the hatred in the world! People hate someone because of

 Now, if you harmed me (or my family) in some fashion (physical, emotional, socially, etc.) I would certainly have an issue with you, but I would not take that issue and transfer it to everyone who is similar to you.
 That’s ridiculous.

-To hate, dislike, discriminate, (whatever word you choose) an entire group of people because a few of their numbers are extremists is not the way to live your life.
+To hate, dislike, discriminate, (whatever word you choose) an entire group of people because a few of their numbers behave in a way we deem unacceptable is not the way to live your life.
 Hate only breeds hate.
+We should not be judging an entire group of people on the actions of a few.
 How can we make a better world for our kids/grandkids if we continue to teach them to hate their fellow man/woman?

 How about the Hatfield’s and the McCoy’s?
 Same thing.
 Generations of hatred just because of who the family was, not who the individual people were.

 The Civil War and the German extermination of Jewish people are more examples of hatred of an entire group of people.

 At the risk of being politically incorrect, are the above well know rivalries any more tragic than the things we hear in the news these days?